What are the English Language Requirements for British Citizenship and Indefinite Leave to Remain (ILR)?

 - The most common way is to take an exam from the SELT List of Home Office approved English language tests which are required for a settlement or citizenship application and to pass the B1 level for English speaking and listening of the Common European Framework of Reference for Languages (CEFR).

 - Another way to meet the English language requirement is by getting a degree taught in English.
 The simplest way to meet this requirement is to submit an original degree certificate from a UK university.
-Though, overseas qualifications can be equally valid, while UK NARIC will need to evaluate the qualification to confirm that its level is satisfactory and that it was an English-taught degree.
+Though, overseas qualifications can be equally valid, UK NARIC will need to evaluate the English medium qualification to confirm that its level is satisfactory.

 How much does the British Citizenship English language and Life in the UK test cost?